Romanian Air Force: Current state

-Due to the old age of the MiGs, the Romanian Air Force is in the process of procurement of new fighters or possibly used fighters from partner states.
-Romania has signed a contract in 2013 with Portugal for 12 F-16 A/B Block 15 MLU fighters.
-The first six fighters have entered service with the Romanian Air Force in September 2016, another three have been delivered in November and the last three have entered service in 2017.
-Romania signed a contract in 2019 with Portugal for another 5 F-16 A/B Block 15 MLU fighters, which were delivered until March 2021.
+Due to the old age of the MiG-21 LanceRs, the Romanian Air Force procured F-16 fighters from partner states.
+In 2013, Romania signed a contract with Portugal for 12 F-16 A/B Block 15 MLU fighters.
+Under the Peace Carpathian program, the first six fighters entered service with the Romanian Air Force in September 2016, another three have been delivered in November and the last three have entered service in 2017.
+Romania signed a contract in 2019 with Portugal for another 5 F-16 A/B Block 15 MLU fighters, which were delivered by March 2021.

-It was announced in December 2021 that a deal for 32 F-16 A/B Block 20 fighters from Norway was being finalized.
-The contract, amounting to €388 million, was officially signed on 4 November 2022.
-The first delivery of Norwegian F-16s is set for 2023, while a second delivery is set for 2024.
+Another contract, announced in December 2021, for an additional 32 F-16s was signed with Norway for €388 million.
+The first delivery of Norwegian F-16s took place in 2023.
 Under the contract, the F-16s will undergo the modification to the M6.5.2 Romanian configuration with US support before delivery.
-Kongsberg Aviation Maintenance Services will provide support, maintenance and training of Romanian technical personnel.
+Kongsberg Aviation Maintenance Services provides support, maintenance and training of Romanian technical personnel.

-On 2 February 2022, the President of Romania stated intent to purchase the fifth-generation F-35 joint strike fighter as part of its Air Force modernization, which plans to spend a total of 9.8 billion euro until 2026 to boost its defense capabilities.
-According to the Minister of Defence, Romania plans to start the F-35 acquisition procedure in 2032.
+On 2 February 2022, the President of Romania stated the intent to purchase the fifth-generation F-35 joint strike fighter as part of its Air Force modernization.
+On 11 April 2023, CSAT approved the F-35 acquisition plan.
+The contract was signed on 21 November 2024.
+The F-35 program is divided in two stages, first of 32 aircraft and the second of 16 aircraft for a total of 48 F-35s which will replace the F-16s between 2034 and 2040.

-On 23 May, the MiG-21 LanceRs resumed flights after being suspended on 15 April 2022.
-The LanceR will continue to fly for a period of one year, until 13 May 2023 after which they will be replaced by the F-16s purchased from Norway.

-The current chief of the Romanian Air Force Staff, succeeding Major General Laurian Anastasof on 11 October 2017, is Lieutenant General Viorel Pană.